control-toolbox/CTBenchmarks.jl/docs/src/index.md

 - **Ubuntu Latest** - Standard CPU benchmarks on GitHub Actions runners
 - **Moonshot** - GPU-accelerated benchmarks on dedicated hardware

 These results provide reference performance data and demonstrate the capabilities of different solver and model combinations.
-You can explore them in the [Core Benchmark CPU](core/cpu.md) page.
+You can explore them in the [Core Benchmark CPU](core/cpu.md) and [Core Benchmark GPU](core/gpu.md) pages.

+These pages include Dolan–Moré performance profiles for CPU time and solver iterations.
+For details on how to read these profiles, see the [Performance Profiles](@ref performance-profiles) page.

 Each benchmark result page includes: